Ahyoungkl12/NYC_311_Analysis/README.md

 # Key Findings

 * Operational strain is driven more by complaint complexity than complaint volume.
-* The Bronx has the highest complaint burden per resident despite Brooklyn having the highest raw volume.
+* The Bronx has the highest complaint burden per resident despite Brooklyn having the highest raw complaint volume.
-* Extreme weather affects resolution times more than total complaint volume.
+* Weather affects resolution times more than total complaint volume.
-* Heat-related and sanitation-related complaints increase disproportionately during extreme weather.
+* Extreme weather shifts complaint composition toward heat-, sanitation-, and infrastructure-related complaints.
 * Bad operational days persist over time and are not driven solely by weather.
 * Weather helps predict slow operational days, but explains only part of system strain.